DaSH-Lab-CSIS/dashideas/README.md

 ### System Monitoring Dashboard for Heterogeneous Cluster
 **Mentors**: [Druva D.](mailto:f20220131@goa.bits-pilani.ac.in), [Arnab K. Paul](mailto:arnabp@goa.bits-pilani.ac.in)

-**Skills required**: A web development stack, basic networking, interface with external tools
+**Skills required**: Prometheus, Grafana, InfluxDB

 **Rating of the project (Easy / Medium / Hard)**: Easy

-Effective monitoring of federated learning (FL) workloads in heterogeneous clusters is crucial for performance optimization, fault detection, and resource management.
-This project aims to build a system monitoring dashboard for clusters running federated learning workloads with [Flower](https://flower.ai/).
-The dashboard will collect and visualize system performance metrics from nodes participating in federated learning tasks.
-It will integrate with existing tools like Grafana to provide real-time insights into resource utilization, model training progress, and network health.
+A lot of academic research is done on clusters having heterogenous nodes.
+Multiple research sub-groups work on different project that use portions of the lab cluster.
+Effective monitoring of workloads in such kinds of heterogeneous clusters is crucial for performance optimization, fault detection, and resource management.
+This project aims to build a system monitoring dashboard collecting various system and workload statistics for clusters consisting of CPU-based nodes, GPU-powered, and edge devices (Jetson Nanos).
+The dashboard should be able to colate and visualize system performance metrics from all nodes in real-time.
+It will integrate with existing tools like Grafana to provide real-time insights into resource utilization, workload metrics, and network health.
+Different groups should be able to select the nodes in the cluster they want to monitor for specific workloads.

 **Expected outcomes**:
-- A web server that gathers profiled data from nodes connected to Flower, and a dashboard to accompany it and interpret the data
+- A web server that gathers profiled data from nodes, and a dashboard to accompany it and interpret the data.
-- Integration with existing tools like Grafana
+- Integration with existing tools like Grafana, Prometheus, and InfluxDB

 ---
 ### Intelligent Resource Allocation using Infrastructure As Code